ibm-build-lab/terraform-ibm-cloud-pak/cp4auto/README.md

 }
 ```

-### Enable or Disable the Module

-To enable/disable the module, a boolean input parameter `enable` with default value `true` is used.
+**NOTE** To enable/disable the module, a boolean input parameter `enable` with default value `true` is used.
 If the `enable` parameter is set to `false` the Cloud Pak is not installed.
 This parameter may be deprecated when Terraform 0.12 is not longer supported.

 In Terraform 0.13, the block parameter `count` can be used to define how many instances of the resource are needed.
 If set to zero the resource won't be created (module won't be installed).

-### Executing the TF Scripts
+## Executing the TF Scripts

 After setting all the input parameters execute the following commands to create the cluster